successkaisadadi/gaoyunqi.github.io/src/aboutme.md

 <span class="fas fa-briefcase" aria-hidden="true"></span>
 I am a French R&D SLAM/Computer Vision Engineer working at Arcturus Industries.
 My job consists in building next generation computer vision perception technologies for Virtual and Augmented Reality.

 I was Ph.
 D. student who lived in Paris and worked in  probabilistic robotics at the [MINES ParisTech](http://www.mines-paristech.fr/) Centre of Robotics.
-I was generously assisted by thesis director and advisor Silvère Bonnabel and Axel Barrau.
+I was generously assisted by thesis director and advisor Silvère Bonnabel and Axel Barrau and received the 2020 best French PhD in Robotics prize from French Research Robotics Network (CNRS).

 <span class="fas fa-briefcase" aria-hidden="true"></span>  My Ph.D. work focus on autonomous navigation and essentially addresses the following question: How can a mobile robot or an autonomous vehicle localize itself and builds a map of its environment with sensors like GPS, inertial measurement units, or camera ?
 I have a keen interest in combining deep/machine learning frameworks with traditional filtering methods of state estimation.
 My PhD research, furthermore, has enabled me to extensively develop my skill programming skills in Python and C++.